-Trident University International (Trident) was originally established as a branch campus of Touro College, New York, in July 1998, by its founding President and CEO, Dr. Yoram Neumann, and was initially accredited by the Middle States Commission on Higher Education (MSCHE).
+Trident was originally established as a branch campus of Touro College, New York, in July 1998, by its founding President and CEO, Dr. Yoram Neumann, and was initially accredited by the Middle States Commission on Higher Education (MSCHE).
 Touro College-including the TUI branch campus-was subsequently re-accredited by MSCHE in 2004.
 Because of its location in California, robust growth, fiscal and operational stability, and unique online delivery model, TUI was separately accredited by the Western Association of Schools and Colleges (WASC) [Now called the WASC Senior College and University Commission (WSCUC)] in February 2005.

 Following a change in control in October 2007, a new board governed TUI and its name was changed from Touro University International to TUI University.
 Under the new ownership, the management team has continued to lead the institution while the learning model, faculty, and staff maintain their central roles in the quality and vitality of the university.
 In January 2011, TUI University officially changed its name to Trident University International.
-Trident continues to be accredited by the WASC Senior College and University Commission (WSCUC).